GSathish/eece211/a-Testing.md

 A quick general word about commenting.
 Good software developers write comments in their code, and do it judiciously.
 Good comments should make the code easier to understand, safer from bugs (because important assumptions have been documented), and ready for change.

-One kind of crucial comment is a specification, which appears above a method or above a class and documents the behavior of the method or class.
+One kind of crucial comment is a specification, which appears above a method or above a class and documents the behaviour of the method or class.
 In Java, this is conventionally written as a Javadoc comment, meaning that it starts with `/**` and includes `@`-syntax, like `@param` and `@return` for methods.
 Here's an example of a spec: